Peer Tutoring

 This policy outlines the expectations for tutees and tutors when cancelling an appointment.

-• Cancelling an appointment: Tutors/ tutees can cancel an appointment in the Peer Tutoring booking system no less than 24 hours before the session.
-In this case, the tutee receives the refund.
+Tutors/ tutees can cancel a session in the Peer Tutoring booking system at least 24 hours in advance.
+In this case, the tutee will receive a refund.

-• Last minute appointments Cancellation: Appointments requested between 12 and 24 hours before the session are considered last minute appointments, and once accepted by the tutor, cannot be cancelled.
-A cancellation refund will not be issued to the tutee.
+Last Minute Requests Cancellation: Sessions booked between 12 and 24 hours in advance are considered last-minute.
+Once accepted by the tutor, these sessions cannot be cancelled, and no refund will be issued to the tutee.

 Becoming a Tutor